slynch-a11y/gatsby-theme-a11y-blog-test/README.md

 # Gatsby Theme Jam Submission

-This is an accessibility-ready (and searchable) blog theme for the Gatsby Theme Jam Submission.
+This is a (work in progress!!!) accessibility-ready (and searchable) blog theme for the Gatsby Theme Jam Submission.

+Things I learned more about while working on this:
+* Gatsby.js
+* GraphQL
+* npm publish
+* Gatsby createPages and the Gatsby-source-filesystem plugin (includes a function to create slugs!)
+* using markdown with Gatsby
+* using Gatsby plugins
+* CSS
+* Typography.js
+* Gatsby SEO and React-Helmet
+* creating Gatsby themes!

 ## Installation (this is how it should work)

 To use this theme in your Gatsby sites, follow these instructions:
+(to install a Gatsby site: npm install gatsby react react-dom)

 1. Install the theme
     ```sh